golemhq/golem/docs/source/installation.md

 **Mac**:

-To install on Mac OS follow this instructions: [Installing Python 3 on Mac OS X](http://python-guide.readthedocs.io/en/latest/starting/install3/osx/)
+To install on Mac OS follow these instructions: [Installing Python 3 on Mac OS X](http://python-guide.readthedocs.io/en/latest/starting/install3/osx/)

 **Linux**:

 Debian 8 and Ubuntu 14.04 comes with Python 3.4 pre-installed, newer Linux distributions might come with newer Python versions.

-Since Linux tends to have both Python 2 and 3 installed alongside eachother, the command to execute the latter should be 'python3' instead of just 'python'.
+Since Linux tends to have both Python 2 and 3 installed alongside each other, the command to execute the latter should be 'python3' instead of just 'python'.

 ### PIP